Jatin-kumarx/Musicfy/README.md

-# React Project Setup Guide
+# Musicfy Setup Guide

-This guide will walk you through the steps to clone the repository and run the React project on your local machine.
+This guide will walk you through the steps to clone the repository and run the Musicfy on your local machine.

 ## Prerequisites